getodk/docs/docs/tutorial-shared-choices.rst

 .. image:: /img/tutorial-shared-choices/participant-open-select-entities.png

-Site selection is now done using an open select: new values can now be dynamically added to the
+Site selection now behaves like an open select: new values can be dynamically added to the choice list instead of selecting an existing option.
+This is very similar to adding an "Add site" form like we did above.
+Which you pick

 Your turn
 ~~~~~~~~~